 Fasolakia: Greek Green Beans

 Egyptians call it Fasolia.
 Greeks call it Fasolakia.
 More accurately, Fasolakia Lathera, or braised green beans.
 Actually, the word Lathera means, "ones with oil," and it describes a whole category of Greek dishes where vegetables are meant to literally swim in quality extra virgin olive oil.
 Nothing better, in my opinion.
+You can find similar olive oil-heavy dishes in other parts of the Mediterranean as well.
+For example, in Turkey, they have zeytinyağlı yemekler, which means “olive oil dishes"(like these braised leeks with garlic).

 These Greek green beans are braised in tomatoes and extra virgin olive oil with onions, garlic and spices.
 Then, they are finished with lemon juice, fresh herbs, and more extra virgin olive oil.